filecoin-project/devgrants/rfp-proposals/rfp-proposal-telegraf-tick-lotus-monitoring.md

 **Proposers:** `vvkio`, `svilenkov`

-**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** "Yes"
+**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Yes

 # Project Description

-The objective of this project is to give miners an easy way to set up monitoring and alerting for their clusters.
+The objective of this project is to give miners an easy way to set up monitoring and alerting for their clusters, using a [TICK stack](https://wiki.archlinux.org/index.php/TICK_stack).
 With monitoring in place miners will be able to better understand their resource utilization which could potentially lead to better hardware utilization, also increasing the overall reliability of the setup.

 Some of the metrics we wish to expose: